A thought experiment in nation-building — freely published, free to read Year One · civilground.org

 Civil Ground

-YOURS BY
+YOURS BECAUSE

-NOT
+NOT BECAUSE

 EQUAL PROTECTION